More Work Needed to Meet Nutrient Loss Reduction Goals in Illinois

 Right now, the Illinois NLRS provides state-level research that is helpful for understanding the big picture but does not always translate to understanding the demands that individual farmers face in balancing food production and conservation goals.
 Finding ways to streamline planning and support for farmers in accessing resources would go a long way towards making serious progress on reducing nutrient loss from farm fields.

 One of the highlights of the report is the scenario models it provides for understanding how many acres under certain conservation practices we would need to meet short-term and long-term nutrient loss reduction goals.

 The report’s resources help us understand that while cover crop adoption has expanded over the past decade, we are still well short by about three to twelve million acres of adoption that we need to meet short-term targets.
 At the same time, they also show that we are not too far off when it comes to other conservation practices, like no-till adoption.
 Decision-makers can use these scenarios to establish benchmarks and have conversations with farmers to determine what kinds of resources and assistance are necessary to get closer to those goals.

 What is next?
-Progress towards nutrient loss reduction goals relies on stakeholders to lead project implementation.
+Progress towards soil health and nutrient loss reduction goals relies on stakeholders to lead project implementation.
 That means farmers and conservation partners must fill in the gaps and they need the right guidance and resources to do that.
 To date, very few actions have been taken by the Illinois General Assembly to assist this work, and now is the time to get serious.
 If there is no action taken, we will blow past our goals in no time and farmers will continue to be strapped by the demands of their operations to protect yields while trying to expand conservation practices.